Wiki Novelty and Counter-Arguments

 | The wiki’s honest response | The framing is hierarchy, not exclusivity.
 Platform-layer is primary because it’s not bypassable by injection; prompt-layer is residual-risk reduction.
 Bullen’s “untrusted content can’t be removed” is the clean statement.
 The wiki’s RAG hardening and system prompt architecture pages explicitly carry residual-risk callouts.
 The thesis should read “platform-layer is primary, prompt-layer is residual”, not “prompt-layer is useless.” |

-Thesis 2 — “Independent guardian agents eliminate ~50% of incumbent AI-protection security systems by 2029”
+Thesis 2 — “Independent guardian agents eliminate much of the incumbent AI-protection market by 2029”

 | The wiki’s position | Cited from Gartner Market Guide for Guardian Agents (Feb 2026): Independent GAs eliminate need for ~50% of incumbent AI-protection systems in 70%+ of orgs by 2029. |